 (16 à 18°)

-Several decades after Noilly Prat created France’s first vermouth and France’s first dry aperitif, the French government put out an appeal for a palatable way to get French troops in malaria-ravaged Africa /Algeria to get enough Quinine to fight Malaria, which was causing an unprecedented mortality rate, slowing down military operations and construction work undertaken by the army.
+Several decades after Noilly Prat created France’s first vermouth and France’s first dry aperitif, the French government put out an appeal for a palatable way to get French troops in malaria-ravaged Africa /Algeria to get enough Quinine to fight Malaria.
+Troops were dying at an alarming rate due to Malaria, which was slowing down military operations and construction work carried out by the army.

 French quinine drinks share historical roots with the gin and tonic.
 While French troops were drinking quinine liqueurs to fight Malaria, British officers in India drank their quinine with gin, carbonated water and a twist of lime to cut the bitter taste.